wnameless/jpa-type-flattenedjson/README.md

 | PostgreSQL |  &#9744;      |  &#9744;        |  &#9745; |

 ### Configuration (Since v0.2.0, REGEXP_MATCHES and SUBSTRING are also supported.)
+Pick either of the configurations listed below which fits your database: <br>

 Spring application.properties
 ```javascript
 // Add REGEX_LIKE function support to Hibernate